Overview

 Experience the combined power of two essential libraries for mass spectral analysis

-• Data is carefully curated and reviewed by Wiley's internal and external experts to ensure it meets quality standards for results you can rely on.
+- Quality data: Data is carefully curated and reviewed by internal and external experts to ensure it meets quality standards

-• Available in the most common instrument manufacturer formats to take the guesswork out of compatibility.
+- Compatible with most instruments: Available in the most common instrument formats to take the guesswork out of compatibility

-A foundational tool for any laboratory engaged in GC-MS or MS-MS analysis, the Wiley Registry/NIST Mass Spectral Library remains a lab standard consistently evolving to meet the ever-growing research demands of today in Wiley's continued commitment to delivering relevant, quality data resources.
+A foundational tool for any laboratory engaged in GC-MS or MS-MS analysis, this database is consistently evolving to meet the ever-growing demands of today's analytical lab.

 Library Specifications